-Mr. Christensen currently works as an attorney in Oklahoma City.
-He and his wife, Governor Mary Fallin, first met as students at Oklahoma State University, and later became reacquainted through their church.
-They were married in November 2009, and their combined family includes six children, Blake, Adam, Christina, Brittiany, Price and Alex.
+Mr. Christensen and his wife, Governor Mary Fallin, met as students at Oklahoma State University and later became reacquainted through their church.
+They married in November of 2009 and their combined family includes six children, Blake, Adam, Christina, Brittiany, Price and Alex.
 All of their children currently attend school or have found professional careers in Oklahoma.